 24) Catasetum Orchids (Catasetum)

 166 species of epiphytic orchids comprise the Catasetum genus.
-These exceptional orchid plants are unisex, meaning they produce either showy and colorful male flowers or less-impressive, greenish-white female flowers.
+These exceptional orchid plants are unisex, producing either showy and colorful male or less impressive, greenish-white female flowers.
 The sex of flowers produced depends on the conditions in which the plant matures.
-Sometimes a plant living in moderate conditions will produce both male and female flowers.
-This unique trait of Catasetum orchids resulted in many being classified as completely different plants until Charles Darwin resolved the issue in his studies.
+Sometimes, a plant living in moderate conditions will produce both male and female flowers.
+This unique trait of Catasetum orchids resulted in many being classified as entirely different plants until Charles Darwin resolved the issue in his studies.

 Native To: | Central America, South America, and the West Indies |